corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/building/_index.md

 # Tech Stack

 CorDapps, consisting of flows, and optionally states and contracts, are “pieces of code” hosted by the Corda runtime.
 This code can be written in a JVM compatible language.
 Java and Kotlin are officially supported.
 Currently, Corda 5 supports CorDapps compiled using Azul Zulu JDK 17.
-Other OpenJDK compatible JAVA 11 SDKs may also work but have not been fully tested.
+Other OpenJDK compatible Java 11 SDKs may also work but have not been fully tested.

 CorDapps are simply code, written in a JVM compatible language, compiled into a special type of JAR called a CPK (Corda Package).
 These CPKs are compiled using the [Gradle plugin]({{< relref "../../../developing-applications/packaging/cpk-plugin.md" >}}).
 See our [Corda 5 Samples repository](https://github.com/corda/corda5-samples) for an example of a typical CorDapp.